-The Village revised their SMPP to coincide with the March 2016 ILR40 permit.
+their SMPP to coincide with the March 2016 ILR40 permit.
 As described in the revised SMPP there are extensive monitoring efforts already underway across the County, refer to Part C of this report for additional information.
 The QLP section of the report describes the Status of Lake County waters using information gathered by active workgroups and the Lake County Health Department along with a discussion on TMDL status within the County.
 The Status of Lake County Waters provides insight as to the overall effectiveness of countywide efforts to improve water quality.
-As an active Village within the County, the countywide findings are a reflection of the individual efforts of each Village.
+As an active MS4 within the County, the countywide findings reflect the individual efforts of each MS4.
 Additionally, the SMPP identified impaired waters based on the July 2016 303(d) list.
 The inclusion or exclusion of water bodies on the IEPAs 303(d) list, published bi-annually, is a direct reflection of the program's effectiveness.
 This comparison is expected to be provided in the Year 16 annual report (after the next 303(d) list is published).